 Common Health Problems

 Leopard frogs are also prone to fungal infections, which appear as inflammation or a cottony-looking substance on the skin.
 Again, when caught early, this is treatable, but consult a medical professional.
-Submerging a frog in any kind of solution without a veterinarian's supervision could be fatal.
+Submerging a frog in any solution without a veterinarian's supervision could be fatal.

 Choosing Your Leopard Frog